ayush0033/silver-test/test.md

-# Shuffle Release Summary: April 5, 2025 – May 5, 2025
----
+# Release Updates (2025-04-05 to 2025-05-05)

 ## Features

-* **AI Agent Enhancements**
+- Implemented a debug UI for AI Agent workflows to simplify monitoring and debugging.

-  * Implemented a decision rerun system for AI Agents to ensure all decision actions execute within a single workflow execution.
+- Enhanced the AI Agent decision rerun system to ensure single workflow execution for streamlined processes.
-  * Stabilized the AI Agent execution process and initiated development of a debug UI for better troubleshooting.

-* **API Key Management**

-  * Stabilized the API key management system to support notification functionalities.
+- Stabilized API key management for use in notification systems and added edge case handlers for more robust operations.

-* **Documentation Updates**

-  * Updated documentation to reflect changes in configuration and app certificate handling.
-  * Added information about the `.env` file and updated pricing and open-source articles.

----

 ## Bug Fixes

-* **Workflow Page Crash**

-  * Resolved an issue causing the workflow page to crash in on-premise deployments.
+- Resolved issue causing workflow page crashes in on-prem setups.

-* **Distribution Edge Case**

-  * Addressed an edge case in the distribution system to prevent potential errors.

-* **Helm Configuration**

-  * Removed unnecessary container ports from the Orborus Helm chart to streamline deployments.

----
+- Fixed edge case distribution issues affecting certain deployment scenarios.
+- Addressed a region-specific error for loading public workflows when unavailable in a targeted region.
+- Applied minor fixes to the billing page for smoother user experience.

 ## Other Updates

-* **Python App Simplification**

-  * Performed multiple simplifications and rebuilds of Python applications to enhance maintainability.

-* **Version Sync**

-  * Synchronized components to version 2.0.2 to ensure consistency across the platform.
+- Synchronized with the main branch to align with the latest improvements and changes.
+- Added detailed application response logging in the worker for better traceability and debugging.
+- Minor updates and cleanups to improve system stability and maintainability.